-Secondmind develops machine learning algorithms that improve the decision-making of their artificial intelligence robots, used in applications such as smart-city simulations and games.
-The company was founded in 2016 and is created by a team of researchers, data scientists, and machine learning engineers to improve decision making through the application of artificial intelligence.
+Secondmind develops machine learning algorithms that improve the decision-making of artificial intelligence robots, used in applications such as smart-city simulations and games.
+The company was founded in 2016 and is created by a team of researchers, data scientists, and machine learning engineers.

 Secondmind has raised £38.7m across five funding rounds.
-This capital was invested by a long list of varied investors: Amadeus Capital, Atlantic Bridge, Cambridge Innovation Capital, Passion Capital, Reefknot Investments, Mandatum Life, RB Capital, SGInnovate, and Tencent.
+This capital was provided by a long list of investors, including Amadeus Capital, Cambridge Innovation Capital, Passion Capital, and Tencent.

 Total funds raised: £36.8m

 Cytora has developed a platform to power commercial insurance and underwriting.
-The Cyrora platform crawls the web for information, collating data and building risk profiles for insurance sectors and locations.
-For example, it analyses mentions of natural disasters and fires, to determine where risk areas are.
-This ultimately means that the company can provide underwriters with a better, more data-driven view of insurable assets, determining revenue loss and risks.
+The Cytora platform crawls the web for information, collating data and building risk profiles for insurance sectors and locations.
+Using machine learning, it analyses mentions of natural disasters and fires, to determine where risk areas are.

-Founded and spun-out from the University of Cambridge in 2014, the Insurtech works with leading global insurers such as Starr Insurance and AXA XL.
-The company has attended many accelerators: Mayor’s International Business Programme, Future Fifty, Accelerate, Fintech Innovation Lab, and MassChallenge UK.
-It has also appeared on a number of high-growth lists, such as The Insurtech Impact 25 in 2018 and Britain’s Fastest-Growing Businesses in 2019.
+Founded and spunout from the University of Cambridge in 2014, the Insurtech works with leading global insurers such as Starr Insurance and AXA XL.
+The company has attended many accelerator programmes: Mayor’s International Business Programme, Future Fifty, Accelerate, Fintech Innovation Lab, and MassChallenge UK.

 Total funds raised: £35.4m

-Patsnap has created a web-based platform that aids clients in assessing intellectual property patents.
-Through the platform, one can access patent expiry dates, licensing, renewal, and legal information.
+Patsnap has created a web-based platform to help clients assess intellectual property patents, with access to patent expiry dates, licensing, renewal, and legal information of tech companies.

-Patsnap is powered by AI algorithms that parse patents and IP to extract critical information and cross-match them.
+Patsnap is powered by artificial intelligence algorithms and natural language procession to parse patents and IP and extract and cross-match critical information.
 It can even analyse more complex documents, like clinical trials, chemical structures patents, and litigation records.
-It then translates them into insights that users extract in seconds rather than poring over everything first-hand.

 The company has over 8,000 customers—including the likes of Tesla, Dyson, and NASA—in over 40 countries.